National PID Strategy

 Resources

-Since 2021, CRKN and the Alliance have been developing this national strategy drawing on international expertise from MoreBrains Cooperative.
-With guidance from the Canadian Persistent Identifier Advisory Committee (CPIDAC), they have developed materials to support PID adoption in Canada.
+Since 2021, CRKN and the Alliance have been building Canada's national PID strategy drawing on international expertise from MoreBrains Cooperative.
+With guidance from the Canadian Persistent Identifier Advisory Committee (CPIDAC), they have developed a growing set of resources to support PID adoption in Canada.

 The engagement toolkit includes materials that can be used for promotion and targeted outreach.